THINK Before You Eat & Drink

 - Drink plenty safe, clean water – drinking enough water not only keeps you hydrated, it also helps food move through the digestive system and carries nutrients to the cells

-- Drink rooibos tea, which is rich in antioxidants, low in tannin and caffeine free
+- Drink rooibos tea, which is rich in antioxidants, low in tannin and caffeine free.
+Try the Red Espresso Company’s red espresso® (rooibos espresso) a CANSA Smart Choice.

 See health benefits of: